grantyli94/faucet/README.md

 - Set up HTTPS and proper CORS policies
 - Use secret management for private keys
 - Add transaction history tracking

-## Contributing

-This is a simple educational project.
-Feel free to fork and enhance with additional features like:
-- Database integration
-- Advanced rate limiting
-- Transaction history
-- Admin dashboard
-- Multiple token support

-## License

-MIT License - feel free to use this code for your own projects.

----

-**⚠️ Important**: This faucet is for Sepolia testnet only.
-Testnet ETH has no real value and cannot be used on Ethereum mainnet.